e0958902/tp/docs/UserGuide.md

 4. Open up a Command Prompt/Terminal.
    - You can use `cd` to navigate to the folder where you have saved the program in
    - Then enter `java -jar meditracker.jar` to start the app.
-   - If MediTracker has run succesfuly, you should see the following:<br>
+   - If MediTracker has run successfully, you should see the following:<br>
    ![Windows cd](images/MediTracker-Startup-Logo.png)

 <br>